 If you decide to go to Epcot, as we typically do, spend the morning exploring your favorite attractions, and then set up an afternoon stroll around the World Showcase.
 If you’re traveling in one of the hotter months of the year in Florida, you’ll appreciate the shade the countries of the showcase provide and the ample amount of stores with air conditioning.

-As far as food is concerned, we’ll typically reserve this day for solely counter service meals.
-We’ll eat a late lunch at Pizzafari or Flame Tree Barbecue before leaving Animal Kingdom and then catch a snack or second counter service meal at Hollywood Studios.
+As far as food is concerned, we’ll typically reserve this day for solely counter service meals unless we choose to stop at the incredible Yak and Yeti!
+Otherwise, we’ll eat a late lunch at Pizzafari or Flame Tree Barbecue before leaving Animal Kingdom and then catch a snack or second counter service meal at Hollywood Studios.
 If you’re feeling really adventurous, we’ve been known to use this day to catch a late dinner at Floatworks at the Port Orleans French Quarter resort before heading back to Animal Kingdom for late night entertainment.

 To get to Floatworks quickly (if you don’t have a car), head to the Hollywood Studios bus station, jump on the French Quarter bus and you’ll arrive at the resort and steps away from the counter service dining location near the main lobby.
 To get back to Animal Kingdom, simply return to where the bus dropped you off and catch the next bus labeled Animal Kingdom just as if it was your own resort hotel.

 Day 4 – Magic Kingdom and the Resort